 In some places, you can safely live aboard a boat 365 days a year, but for the rare days that you can’t you must have a backup plan.
 This is especially important if you want to live aboard a boat in an area that experiences extreme weather.
 Make sure that you have a place on land wherein you can retreat for a while.
 This can be another property you can rent for a short time or in a home of a friend or relative.

 Most people choose to live aboard a boat due to the cheaper cost of living compared to living on land, especially if you already own a boat that you can live on.
 However, the expenses vary depending on where you choose to live aboard.

 The type of boat you choose depends also at your budget or how much you are willing to spend.
 If you can afford a yacht, then you can live aboard it.
 If you want something more affordable, like a liveaboard trawler, then you can go for it.
 Most people would choose a smaller boat.
 The type of boat you choose must also depend on the climate and weather in your area.
-A boat with a big deck space may be fine for sunny places like Southern California, but not so much in chilly places like Great Lakes or New England.
+Boat charter long beach may be fine for sunny places like Southern California, but not so much in chilly places like Great Lakes or New England.

 Best places for houseboat living